 For the hazelnut ganache

 Hazelnut paste: This Hazelnut tart will be filled with a delicious and super easy hazelnut ganache that is based on a good quality 100% hazelnut paste that is sometimes called hazelnut butter.
-You can either make hazelnut paste at home by gently roasting and processing hazelnut until it becomes a paste or you can purchase hazelnut paste (sometimes called pistachio butter) from store.
+You can either make hazelnut paste at home or you can purchase hazelnut paste or hazelnut butter.
 If you purchase it, make sure you buy 100% hazelnut paste that does not contain added sugar or oils etc. It has the texture like peanut butter, slightly oily and has a super deep nutty flavour without being sweet (no added sugar).

 White chocolate: Hazelnut ganache is white chocolate based ganache that does not taste white chocolate at all.
 However, the ganache will be as delicious as the quality of the chocolate you are using.
 Please please please use high quality products when it comes to chocolate which you would anyway enjoy eating on its own and avoid using “baking chocolate”.
 High quality white chocolate does not overpower the hazelnut paste.
 I am using Callebaut WhiteChocolate (callets) that has high cocoa butter %, tastes amazing and works wonderfully silky while making ganache